-Nick Giacoumakis and the team at New England Investment and Retirement Group recognize the great significance of retirement planning for all individuals.
+The team at New England Investment and Retirement Group recognizes the great significance of retirement planning for all individuals.

 Retirement planning should be a top priority for all persons whether they are employed or self-employed.
 It involves the systematic setting aside of funds towards retirement during which earning usually ceases.
 This is especially true for employees who would normally leave the formal workforce anywhere between 55 and 65 years of age.
 During this time, earning would cease and the retiree would then have to rely upon any retirement savings for income.
 New England Investment and Retirement Group can help clients save towards retirement in several different ways.